darshh0611/Contact-Manager/README.md

 Start the Server: Start the Express server by running npm start.
 The API will be accessible at http://localhost:5000 by default.

+# Privacy
+All right reserved @darshh0611 © 2024.